Voter Registration & Education

 - Prevent parents from being taken advantage of by deceptive agents of the conversion therapy industry.

-- Help ensure that LGBTQ young people receive mental health care that is ethical, affirming, and culturally competent.
+- Help ensure that LGBTQ people receive mental health care that is ethical, affirming, and culturally competent.

 Electing Equity Candidates